 Few established pilgrim accommodations on the Wisconsin Way

 You see, the Wisconsin Way is less supported than the Camino de Santiago.
-There are no albergues or established pilgrim accommodations along the way like in Spain.
+There is only one albergues or established pilgrim accommodations along the way unlike in Spain.
 Therefore, the pilgrim must do some prudent planning before setting off.
 So in that way, the Wisconsin Camino is more like Les Chemins de St Jacques (The Roads of St James) in France.

 Where you find overnight accommodation will dictate your route between the shrines in Wisconsin.